ma-lwa-re/esp32-scd4x/README.md

 #### Example
 The [`main.c`](main.c) file is an example of how you could use the SCD4x sensor family with an ESP32 microcontroller.

-Configure the I2C interface and install
+Configure the I2C interface by setting the SDA and SCL GPIO, as well as buffer size and other optional settings.

 ```
 i2c_config_t i2c_config = {